frctl/json-schema/docs/schema.md

 }
 ```

-JS shorthand:
+#### JS shorthand

 ```javascript
 { modifier: 'string', text: 'string' }
 ```

-1. A top-level object is assumed to define a component object schema, and so is assigned a `$schema` value and an `id` property based on the component path.
+1. A top-level object is assumed to define a component object schema, and so is assigned a `$schema` value.
 2. Each `'property': value` pair is assumed to represent an item on `"properties"`.

   1. if `value` is a `string`, `'property': 'value'` is mapped to `"property": { "type": "value" }`,